Pregnancy/ Pregnancy Loss

 Staying healthy at work while you are pregnant is sometimes challenging: you may be dealing with morning sickness, back pain, or doctor’s appointments every few weeks.
+For women who have suffered a miscarriage, you may have need to take time off for recovery.
 U.S., New Jersey, and local laws can help you stay healthy at work, give you time off when you need it, and protect you from pregnancy discrimination.

 - You cannot be asked about your pregnancy or plans to have children in a job interview.